tokens-studio/resolver-spec/docs/src/content/docs/More info/rationale.md

 The GitHub Primer token sets can be used as an example of applying the resolver to a large system.

-The theme specifier [here](https://github.com/primer/primitives/blob/63cc53911bada7ed17cdfbec8a4c99b0a38507f9/scripts/themes.config.ts#L64) shows a case where we have two dimensions, the `light` and `dark` mode, in tandem with a visual impairment dimension that supports:
+[The theme specifier](https://github.com/primer/primitives/blob/63cc53911bada7ed17cdfbec8a4c99b0a38507f9/scripts/themes.config.ts#L64) shows a case where we have two dimensions, the `light` and `dark` mode, in tandem with a visual impairment dimension that supports:

 **Light**